-Make this easy lo mein at home with low carb Asian noodles in just 15 minutes!
+Make this easy lo mein at home with low carb noodles in just 15 minutes!
 It’s better than takeout and totally customizable!

 I think every time we’d get Chinese take out we would order some kind of noodle dish.
 Stir fried noodles have always been one of my favorites and I have such fond childhood memories of piling my plate high with savory, chewy, salty Asian noodles every chance I got.